 A few years ago, back when the intelligence community was winding down many of its cold war operations, many people who had been used to high living were beginning to find that their highly accomplished skill set was no longer such a valued commodity.
 Yes there was work, but it wasn't the glitzy centre of attention kind of status to which they had developed such a keen taste.
 They needed something new, something that took money from the West, but that wouldn't ruffle the feathers of the post Bush CIA that were now concentrated on the Middle East.

 Computer fraud was always going to be appealing.
 Many of the Russian tech contacts floating around the FSB were way beyond most of the people in the commercial world and the intelligence crew didn't suffer much from empathy or worry as they were generally picked for their psychopathic tendencies anyway.
 They just needed a product that would lure in people who were vulnerable.

 At first they used fake trader bots.
-These were easily developed and sold on to many other ex-intelligence agents around the world, particularly in the UK.
-Many of the agents in MI6 had been Hungarian or Russian language specialists and in the new world, if they couldn't pass for mujāhidīn, they weren't much use anymore.
+These were easily developed and sold on to many other ex-intelligence agents or organised crime people around the world, even in the UK.
+Many of the agents in the Cold War had been Hungarian or Russian language specialists and in the new world, if they couldn't pass for mujāhidīn, they weren't much use anymore.
 The criminals just thought it was a great way of taking money without doing much, plus they tended to draw the police away from the more discrete scammers.